jacob-elektronik/joe-api-documentation/README.md

 https://api.jacob.services/1.0/joe?apikey=123
 ```

-**Note that API keys are customer-specific and should be kept confidential.**
+**Keep in mind that API keys are customer-specific and should be kept confidential.**

 ## Orders